 3 Types of Dispute Resolution Courses Online

 Mediation is a voluntary dispute resolution strategy that brings together the parties having a dispute and a neutral party - the mediator.
-The two parties are then supposed to have a conversation amongst themselves to reach an agreement that considers both ends.
+The two parties are empowered to have a conversation amongst themselves to reach a mutual agreement that benefits both.

 The mediator begins by setting up grounds of the disagreement and allows them to have a direct conversation.

 In the end, the mediator upholds what they decide without forcing a particular resolution.